scotthlee/cadeau/README.md

 pip install kudos
 ```

 The package is available on PyPI, so you can also use any standard package manager to fetch the code and handle the installation.
-If you'd like to contribute, fork the package first, and then install the dependencies manually.
+If you'd like to contribute, fork the package first, clone it, and then install the dependencies manually.

 ```sh
 git clone https://github.com/YOURNAME/kudos.git